it-innovation/sam/doc/graphing.rst

     Especially when using access control, the graph can get cluttered with references that are held but not used.
 Setting this hides them.

+.. function:: ignoreEdgeForRanking(?GraphSourceNode, ?GraphTargetNode)

+   Prevents edges from source to target from affecting the ranking.
+Unknown objects often cause many extra edges to be added which distort the shape of the graph.
+Ignoring these edges in the ranking calculation allows the graph to be structured according to the intended model.

 Notation
 --------